 White Mountains Community College is student centered, providing opportunities for success, while enriching lives and communities through quality education and valued partnerships.

 Let me be the first to welcome you to White Mountains Community College!
-The celebration of our 56th anniversary has provided us the opportunity to reflect on our rich tradition while planning for an even brighter future.
-Our primary purpose is to offer quality education and to support students in their goals of entering high-demand careers or transferring to four-year institutions.
+Since 1966 our College has been an educational beacon for northern New Hampshire.
+Our history of offering quality education and supporting students with their goals of entering high-demand careers or transferring to four-year institutions remains our primary focus.

-Our mission of being student centered, providing opportunities for success, while enriching lives and communities through quality education and valued partnerships is not just a statement; it is our passion.
-This mission is carried out academically through our comprehensive array of program offerings from Culinary Arts, Welding, and Nursing, to Criminal Justice, Business, Accounting, Liberal Arts, and many more.
-With the student in mind, we offer courses in a variety of formats and locations, including online and hybrid courses, as well as day and evening courses at our Main Campus in Berlin and at our Academic Centers in Littleton and North Conway.
+Our mission of being a comprehensive student-centered educational institution providing opportunities for educational and career mobility while sustaining community development is not just a statement, it is our passion.
+This mission is carried out academically through our comprehensive array of program offerings from Culinary Arts, Commercial Driver Training, Welding, Massage, and Nursing, to Criminal Justice, Business, Accounting, Liberal Arts, and many more.
+With the student in mind, our courses are offered in a variety of formats and locations.
+We currently offer online, hyflex, hybrid, day, and evening courses at our main campus in Berlin, as well as at our academic center in Littleton.

 We wish you the very best during your time at White Mountains Community College and beyond.
-We sincerely hope you will become connected as an integral part of our community and seek support when you need or want it.
-Please stop by to see me.
-I look forward to welcoming you personally to our College.
+We sincerely hope you will become connected as an integral part of our community and seek support when needed.
+Please stop by to see me as I look forward to personally welcoming you to our College.

 White Mountains Community College